 - Steve also talks about being a “hack” writer.
 This part is very important.
 A hack is someone who caters to the whims of others, of trends, of what everyone else wants.
 And that leaves you out in the cold.
 To become true to yourself as a writer, you must write for yourself and nobody else.
 You must not write to become famous or rich.
 If you do that you are no longer writing for yourself.
 You must sit down and write what you have inside you, edit it, revise it – do whatever your writing needs.
 And then move forward.

 - He talks extensively about the “professional” and the “amateur”.
 This was the best part of the book and it will definitely wake you up to yourself and what you’re doing wrong.

 I have outlined the important parts of the book that made sense to me as a creative person.
 It’s important to note here that I am not a “self-help” type of person.
 I have nothing against people who enjoy reading self-help books.
-I am just a skeptical person by nature and it’s hard for me to trust in the words of someone I have never met.
+I am just a sceptical person by nature and it’s hard for me to trust in the words of someone I have never met.
 But Steve’s words really resonated on a deep level for me.
 I believe if you apply what you learn from Steve, taking in only what you need to, you will feel a lot better about the road ahead.